This is the post for Canadian businesses. You can find the U.S. post here.

 Why DIY is Not A-OK

-In her blog post, The Top Seven Bookkeeping Mistakes Made by Small Businesses, entrepreneur and Brunning & Company owner, Shannon Brunning lists DIY bookkeeping as one of the seven deadly sins.
+In her blog post, The Six Common Bookkeeping Mistakes Made by Small Businesses, entrepreneur and Brunning & Company owner, Shannon Brunning lists DIY bookkeeping as one of the seven deadly sins.
 She writes that money spent consulting a professional and investing in payroll software will “come back to you several times over.”

 In their blog post, Five Costly Payroll Mistakes to Avoid, McLenehan and Associates Chartered Professional Accountants, puts failing to remit payroll deductions on time at the top of the list.
 “When it comes to payroll deductions CRA considers you to be holding that money in trust on behalf of the government.
 You aren’t remitting YOUR money, you’re remitting THEIR money.”